 The Georgian wine has such a special roll that we should never put it under food and drink in general.
 Did you know that Georgia has a special way of wine production?
 It is produced in clay pots called kvevri.
 The wine looks golden and has a bit of earthy flavor.
 Either you like it or not, but it is well worth the try.
 Georgian wine is so unique that people from all over the world come to Georgia just for the wine, so no wonder the wine is always put on the list as one of the best Georgia tourist attractions.

 Last but not least, there are always people who put icing on the cake.
 Who cares about rich history, culture and amazing nature if the people there are nothing to be remembered for but being rude and unwelcoming.
 Luckily, people in Georgia made our travel great and we did not have any bad experiences with them.

-The north region of Kazbegi and Svaneti did impress us the most, but to get the whole picture, you should definitely make a round trip and see different kind of tourist attractions in Georgia..
+Georgia tourist attractions are amazing and are spread all over the country.
+The north region of Kazbegi and Svaneti did impress us the most, but to get the whole picture, you should definitely make a round trip and see what all Georgia has to offer.
 In general, Georgia is great for traveling.
-Seeing its fast tourism development, we would recommend you to visit it as soon as possible to still find unique and remote places, as mass tourism might ruin that way too fast.
+Seeing its fast tourism development, we would recommend you to visit it as soon as possible to still find unique and remote places, as mass tourism might ruin the countries best tourist attractions fast.